Category Archives: French Royals

 by Scott Mehl © Unofficial Royalty 2020

-Jeanne Bécu, Countess du Barry was the last official mistress of King Louis XV of France, from 1768 until the King’s death in 1774.
+Jeanne Bécu, Countess du Barry was the last official mistress of King Louis XV of France, from 1768 until the King died in 1774.

 Jeanne Bécu was born August 19, 1743 in Vaucouleurs, France, the illegitimate daughter of Anne Bécu.
 Her father was probably Jean Jacques Gomard, a local friar.
 As a child, the family moved to Paris under the care of a friend – and possible lover – of her mother.
 She was soon sent to the Convent of Saint-Aure for her education.
 After finishing her schooling, she returned home to her mother and her mother’s husband.
 With limited income and resources, Jeanne took several jobs to provide herself a living.
 She worked as a companion to an elderly woman, and as an assistant in a haberdashery shop, among other things.

-A remarkably beautiful woman, Jeanne found that her looks were the way to provide herself a very good living.
+A remarkably beautiful woman, Jeanne found that her looks were the way to provide herself with a very good living.
 In 1763, she met Jean-Baptiste du Barry, a casino owner who also worked as a pimp.
 Soon, she was living with du Barry and became his mistress.
 Du Barry brought Jeanne into the highest circles of society and she soon became a well-respected courtesan – entertaining numerous men from the highest levels of society as well as the French court.
 These included the Duke de Richelieu, one of the courtiers of King Louis XV.
 She would eventually catch the King’s attention in 1768 while visiting Versailles and quickly became his mistress.
-In order to allow her to be present at court, a marriage was arranged to du Barry’s brother, Count Guillaume du Barry, on September 1, 1768.
+In order to allow her to be present at court, a marriage was arranged to du Barry’s brother Count Guillaume du Barry, on September 1, 1768.

-Jeanne took rooms above those of the King, but could not be seen publicly with him as she had not yet been formally presented at court.
+Jeanne took rooms above those of King Louis XV, but could not be seen publicly with him as she had not yet been formally presented at court.
 This eventually happened on April 22, 1769, and Jeanne became the King’s official mistress (maîtresse-en-titre).

-The King lavished Jeanne with gifts of jewelry and fine gowns, and rarely refused any of her requests.
-Her influence over Louis was very strong – and she often used it to help others.
-Despite the King’s devotion, Jeanne was disliked by many at Court, including several who did everything possible to get rid of her.
+King Louis XV lavished Jeanne with gifts of jewelry and fine gowns, and rarely refused any of her requests.
+Her influence over Louis was very strong, and she often used it to help others.
+Despite the King’s devotion, Jeanne was disliked by many at court, including several who did everything possible to get rid of her.
 But the King would have no part of that and refused to hear any bad words about her.

 During her tenure, she obtained a title for her mother and financial security for her family.
 It would be her financial extravagance that began to make her more unpopular.
 Despite receiving a very generous monthly income from the King, she was perpetually in debt.
 Despite that, Jeanne would remain the King’s closest confidante and lover until his death.